javalent/dice-roller/README.md

 Determine the rounding behavior when decimal numbers are returned.

+### Initial Value

+Determine the initial value for dice rolls.
+- Roll: result is computed rolling each die.
+- Average: result is computed using the average value for each die.
+-None: result is empty (only the die icon is displayed).

+When re-rolling, use Alt-click to set the result to Average, Ctrl-click to empty the result or just a click to roll the dice.

+Note: this setting does not apply when using rendered dice.

 ### Always Render Dice

 Dice rolls in notes will always be rendered.
 Use the [`|norender`](#render-and-norender) flag to prevent this behavior.